Pathways to Permanence 2: Parenting Children Who Have Experienced Trauma and Loss ©

 Click “register today” on the list of courses below to register for an upcoming session!

-Families Parenting Newly Placed Children (placed in the last 12 to 18 months)
+Newly Placed Families (placed within the last 18 months) - Fall 2022

 Session 1, “Parenting Children With Extra Needs” begins the adoption and permanence knowledge and skill building content, focusing on the impact of societal views on the adoption/permanency experience for children and families.
 The similarities and differences of parenting through adoption/permanence versus non-adoption/permanence are explored, as well as a child’s understanding of adoption/permanence.
 Openness in adoption is discussed, particularly as it relates to children knowing their story.
 The extra challenges involved in becoming an adoptive/permanent family are explored with an emphasis on identifying strengths in families that can prepare them for the journey ahead.